bartkowiaktomasz/cs-learning/README.md

 # Computer Science Learning
-This repository contains notes and solutions for various courses and assignments
+This repository contains notes and solutions for various CS courses and assignments.
-in Computer Science.

 ## Introduction to CS
 | Type | Course | Link | Notes/Solutions |